echolevel/Fader3/README.md

 ### Using Pico's internal ADC:
 [<img src="schematic_internal_adc.jpg" width="600px"/>](schematic_internal_adc.jpg)

+## Config options:

+* faderMidiChannel (array): set a MIDI channel for each fader separately
+* faderCCNumber: set a CC number for each fader separately
+* faderEnabled: set True or False to toggle a fader on or off
+* enable14bitmode: set True or False to enable 14-bit MIDI mode on each individual fader
+* smoothingSamples14bit: if you're experiencing jitter, adjusting this value might help.
+Higher values mean more smoothing but introduce slightly more lag.
+The value represents the number of fader readings that are summed and averaged
+* smoothingSamples7bit: as above
+* newValueThreshold14bit: prevent new MIDI messages from being sent unless this threshold is exceeded by a new value above or below the previous value; this can reduce jitter and compensate for interference
+* newValueThreshold7bit: as above, but is way lower by default since you can't afford to lose too much resolution in 7-bit mode
+* enableDebugMode: when true, debug log output is printed to the serial monitor and can be viewed in Mu or VS Code

+## Notes:

 ### 14-bit Mode
 14-bit MIDI was provided for in the MIDI 1.0 specification, back in the early 1980s.
 In theory, CC numbers 32 to 63 "are reserved for optional use as the LSB (Least Significant Byte) when higher resolution is required and correspond to 0 through 31 respectively".
 Most manufacturers and programmers since have ignored this principle, and use 32-63 for whatever they want.
 But any DAWs and hardware devices which handle 14-bit MIDI properly will recognise consecutive messages on e.g. CC15 and CC47 as being the lower (LSB) and upper (MSB) bytes of a two-byte, 14-bit controller message as opposed to the usual one-byte, 7-bit MIDI CC message.